A condition known as Thoracic insufficiency syndrome involves chest wall deformities and can affect normal breathing and lung growth.

 Diagnosing Thoracic Scoliosis

-Thoracic Scoliosis is usually identified through a combination of visual inspection and X-ray imaging.
-During an initial exam, the physicians at Southwest Scoliosis Institute use our advanced low-dose X-ray imaging system to measure the severity of the curve.
+Our Doctors diagnosis Thoracic Scoliosis through visual inspection and X-ray imaging.
+During an initial exam, the doctors at the Southwest Scoliosis Institute use our advanced low-dose X-ray imaging system to measure the curve.

-Additional imaging tests are sometimes required, especially with cases that may require surgery.
-In these cases, the physician will order additional tests, such as computed tomography (CT) or magnetic resonance imaging (MRI).
+Further imaging tests are sometimes required for cases that may require surgery.
+In these cases, the doctor will order more tests, such as CT or MRI scans.

-In many cases, Thoracic Scoliosis can be addressed through a combination of observation and a scoliosis brace.
-However, in cases where the patient’s curve has progressed to the point that they are in pain or having difficulty breathing, surgery may be the best option.
+In many cases, doctors begin by treating thoracic scoliosis through observation and a scoliosis brace.
+However, in cases where the patient’s curve grows to the point that they are in pain or having breathing, problems, surgery becomes the best option.

-Observation.
-The physicians at Southwest Scoliosis Institute typically recommend observation for younger patients whose curves are less than 25 degrees.
-Using our in-house 2D/3D EOS imaging system, images of the spine can be taken every 4 to 6 months to determine if the curve is progressing or not while delivering an extremely low dose of radiation.
-This low-dose imaging system is especially beneficial for children, as they are more susceptible to the cumulative effects of radiation than adults.
+The doctors at Southwest Scoliosis Institute recommend observation for younger patients whose curves are less than 25 degrees.
+Using our in-house 2D/3D EOS imaging system, doctors can order images of the spine every 4 to 6 months in order to determine if the curve gets worse.
+The X-ray delivers an extremely low dose of radiation.
+This low-dose imaging system helps prevent too much radiation because children get are more susceptible to the cumulative effects of radiation than adults.

-Scoliosis brace.
-In (primarily adolescent) patients whose curve has progressed past 20-25 degrees, the physicians often prescribe a scoliosis brace to be worn until the patient reaches full skeletal maturity.
-Though bracing cannot correct the curvature, in many cases it can stop it from progressing.
-For this reason, bracing is most effective when it is started early and when a scoliosis brace is worn as prescribed.
+In patients whose curve has progressed past 20-25 degrees, doctors often prescribe a scoliosis brace until the patient reaches full skeletal maturity.
+Though bracing cannot correct the curvature, in many cases it can stop it from growing.
+For this reason, bracing becomes effective when it starts early and when a brace is worn as prescribed.

-Scoliosis surgery.
-If the curve progresses beyond 40-50 degrees, the physician may recommend scoliosis surgery.
-The most common type of surgery to address thoracic scoliosis is called spinal fusion, which involves inserting rods and screws (known as instrumentation) into the vertebrae to prevent the spinal curvature from progressing any further.
+If the curve grows beyond 40-50 degrees, the doctor may recommend surgery.
+Also, the most common type of surgery to address this condition uses spinal fusion, which involves placing rods and screws into the vertebrae to prevent the spinal curvature from growing any bigger.

 Surgeries to fix thoracic scoliosis are complex, multi-step procedures, but Richard Hostin, MD, Shyam Kishan, MD, and Kathryn Wiesman, MD are specially trained and have years of experience performing these types of complex spine surgeries.